michaelrsweet/pdfio/doc/pdfio.md

   // State for the current page
   pdfio_stream_t *st;                   // Current page stream
+  double        y;                      // Current position on page const char    *tag;                   // Current block tag bool          in_table,               // Are we in a table?
-  double        y;                      // Current position on page docfont_t     font;                   // Current font double        fsize;                  // Current font size doccolor_t    color;                  // Current color
+                in_row;                 // Are we in a table row? docfont_t     font;                   // Current font
+  double        fsize;                  // Current font size doccolor_t    color;                  // Current color